Homepage > Journal > What is interface consistency? Interface design and aesthetics

 The users respond positively to aesthetic interface designs and are more tolerant of minor problems with their usability.

-Therefore, when designing interfaces, you cannot neglect aesthetic considerations.
-Also, remember that an aesthetic design does not mean a subjectively visually attractive design.
-In practical terms, it instead means the application of the principles that make it harmonious, consistent, and clear.
-The way of organizing the components and assigning them graphical forms, proportions, distances, and relations promotes interface aesthetics.
+Also, remember that an aesthetic design doesn't mean a subjectively visually attractive design.
+In practical terms, it implies the application of the principles that make it harmonious, consistent, and clear.
+The way the elements are arranged, given graphic forms, proportions, distances, and relationships, promotes the aesthetics of an interface.

 The arrangement of components and establishing visual hierarchies allow you to control the users' view and establish focal points.
 They promote clarity and help direct attention to the most important components from the usability perspective.
 It enables you to support finding the desired components in the process of page or application card scanning.